 Physical Therapy for Seniors

-For seniors recovering from injury or illness and for those experiencing chronic pain, physical therapy can help relieve pain and restore physical functions such as flexibility, strength, balance and coordination.
+Physical therapy for seniors is an excellent choice for patients over ager 65 recovering from injury or illness and for those experiencing chronic pain.
+Physical therapy can help relieve pain and restore physical functions such as flexibility, strength, balance and coordination.

 Along with the conditions above, the medical community has found that physical therapy can be very beneficial to patients with a variety of diseases and medical conditions, including a few below that might surprise you.